DiniFarb/surepetcare/README.md

 [![NPM](https://nodei.co/npm/node-surepetcare.png?downloads=true&downloadRank=true)](https://nodei.co/npm/node-surepetcare/)

-This node module is connecting to the sure petcare server via. account credentials and fetches pet and device data.
+This node module is connecting to the sure petcare server via account credentials and fetches pet and device data.

 ## TODO
 Still some tasks open but the code base is already usable 😉